 Students are required to meet technical standards established by the School of Health & Rehabilitation Sciences.
 These standards are available upon request.

 The top 72 applicants based on academic merit will be offered the opportunity to interview.
 This ranking will be determined at the time of application deadline and based on the overall cumulative grade point average and prerequisite grade point average.
 The final admission ranking will be determined based on overall cumulative grade point average, prerequisite grade point average, and interview point average.

 The interview date for the Class of 2016 (entering June, 2014) is Saturday, December 7th, 2013.
 Those accepting an interview are expected to attend the entire interview process and must arrange their own transportation to the IUPUI campus for the interview process.

 In order to be eligible to enter the program, applicants must complete a bachelor’s degree from a regionally accredited college or university or international equivalent.
 They must also complete all prerequisites with a ‘C’ or higher grade from a regionally accredited college or university or international equivalent.
 The required prerequisite and cumulative GPA is 3.2 on a 4.0 scale.

-Credit hour rate for 2012-13 is $483.30 for in-state residents and $966.60 for out-of-state residents.
+Credit hour rate for 2013-14 is $492.95 for in-state residents and $966.60 for out-of-state residents.
+Credit hour rate for 2014-15 is $502.80 for in-state residents and $966.60 for out-of-state residents.
 A non-refundable deposit of $250 is required at the time the student accepts admission into the program.
 This deposit will be credited to the student's first semester tuition if the student matriculates into the program.